cloudposse/charts/README.md

 ## How do I install these charts?

-After enabling our repositories, just run `helm install cloudposse-incubator/$chart`.
+After enabling the repositories mentioned above, just run `helm install cloudposse-incubator/$chart`.

-Currently, most of our charts are in the incubator repository until they reach greater maturity.
+Currently, most of the charts are located in the `incubator/` directory until they reach greater maturity.

 ## Repository Structure

 This GitHub repository contains all the source for the versioned charts released at https://charts.cloudposse.com/ (the Chart Repository).
 The repository is hosted by AWS CloudFront and backed by S3 for maximum reliability.
 We also maintain a [standalone Docker container](https://hub.docker.com/r/cloudposse/charts/) that contains all of these charts together with `helm serve` for distributing them inside your cluster.
 You can self-host this container in kubernetes using our chart for [helm-serve](https://github.com/cloudposse/charts/incubator/helm-serve/).

 The Charts in this repository are organized into two folders: